Come See For Yourself

 Registered Optician Number: C585

-Trust the experienced team from Pioneer Eye Care for complete eye at our Kitchener office.
+Trust the experienced team from Pioneer Eye Care for complete eye care at our Kitchener office.

-Dr. Dragomir will help identify and correct any issue as quickly and efficiently as possible.
-Take control of your eyes’ health and schedule an appointment with Dr. Dragomir today
+Dr. Dragomir and Associates will help identify and correct any issue as quickly and efficiently as possible.
+Take control of your eyes' health and schedule an appointment with our team today.

 What to Expect from an Eye Exam

 Several types of tests may be performed to determine your visual health and acuity.
-This exam usually lasts just 30 minutes.
-For children, the exam is changed just a bit to emphasize the child’s visual development and eye movement control.
+This exam usually lasts 20 - 30 minutes.
+For children, the exam is changed to emphasize the child’s visual development and eye movement control.

 Visual Acuity Tests

 A visual acuity test is often the first test performed to determine the sharpness of your vision.
-These tests use a projected eye chart to measure your visual acuity at a distance.
-A small, hand-held mirror is used to determine your near vision acuity.
+These tests use a monitor to measure your visual acuity at a distance.

 Colour Blindness Test